jpthor/blockchain/liquidity.md

 Pools provide pricing function, as well as allowing TVL to accumulate.

 ## Assets
 The network starts with a USDC, ETH and BTC pool.
-There are two derivative assets: USB and BASE.
-BASE is the base asset (like RUNE).
-USB is the stablecoin.
+BASE is the base asset paired in each pool.

 ```
 [USDC : BASE]